public-awesome/website/content/_index.md

   date = "2020"
 +++

-Rocket Protocol is building infrastructure for next-generation social networks that are decentralized and censorship-resistant, while enabling creators to earn cryptocurrency for content.
+Rocket Protocol is building decentralized and censorship-resistant social networks that enable creators to earn cryptocurrency for creating and curating content.

 <br />